fabiommendes/pygeneric/doc/source/conversion.rst

 Here we can assume that the argument types will appear in the given order and the promotion mechanism automatically creates the function with swapped arguments.

-'''

-from .conversion import *
-from .promotion import *
-from . import rules as _rules